|

 - Conversion from NPPL ratings to full PPL(A) is now possible.
 For a PPL(A) with SEP, conversion from microlight has credits for all the dual training already signed off in fixed wing (3-axis) microlights.
 A PPL(A) first issue does however require a class two medical.

-- Anyone currently on a LAPL(A) course will eventually be issued with an NPPL with either SEP or TMG rating when they complete the course and pass the final skill test.
+- Anyone currently on a LAPL(A) course will eventually, on completion, be issued with an NPPL with either SEP or TMG rating when they complete the course and pass the final skill test.

-- Electric aircraft, autopilot, and electric trim are now 'differences training' items if you have never flown with them before.
+- For PPL holders, electric aircraft, autopilot, and electric trim are now 'differences training' items if you have never flown with them before.

 - The rating 'IR(restricted)' IR(R) which was really an IMC rating in an FCL licence is now called an IMC Rating and will be entered as such in the licence on next revalidation/renewal